All Episodes

 Now, you know, they're laid off on many things.

-Some say it's algae blooms or something else, and some scientists are not exactly sure what
+Some say it's algae blooms or something else, and some scientists are not exactly sure what the dead zones are and why they're dead zones.

-the dead zones are and why they're dead zones.
-But could these be related in any way to this
+But could these be related in any way to this acidification you talk about?

 Maybe not quite so much to that aspect.

-Most of them, and especially in the Gulf of Mexico, for instance, it's very much related to nutrients that have been run off fertilizer that has flown down the Mississippi, for instance, and gone into the Gulf.
+Most of them, and especially in the Gulf of Mexico, for instance, it's very much related to nutrients that have been run off, fertilizer that has flown down the Mississippi, for instance, and gone into the Gulf.

-And so it's the fertilizer that has triggered the growth of certain kinds of organisms that have taken
+And so it's the fertilizer that has triggered the growth of certain kinds of organisms that have taken the oxygen out of the ocean and helped to form these dead zones.

-plays a role is that the ocean warms from the top down and the ocean
+The way in which climate change plays a role is that the ocean warms from the top down.

-is a stable configuration where there's warm water on top of cold water.
-The deep parts of the ocean are
+And the ocean is a stable configuration where there's warm water on top of cold water.

-Yet, that is vital for all of the fish and mammals and organisms that exist within the ocean.
+Yet that is vital for all of the fish and mammals and Organisms that exist within the ocean.

 And so, yes, these dead zones have grown in part, but a lot of it is related to runoff nutrients.